 Professional growth plans can take many forms.
 They can be textual or graphical.
 They can include mind maps or web formats.
 Whatever the format, the plan must demonstrate a relationship to the Teaching Quality Standard or the Principal Professional Competencies for School Leaders in Alberta and should include the following essential components of a good plan:

-- Goal(s) including reference to TQS or PPCSL
+- Goal(s) including reference to TQS or LQS

 - Strategies to achieve Goal(s)